TedTschopp/tedt.org/_work-in-progress/# Esclation and Descalation.md

 - **Description:** Acts of sabotage, espionage, and open aggression aimed to undermine and damage.
 - **Mechanics:** Skills in stealth, sabotage, and espionage are critical, with serious but non-lethal consequences.
 - **Narrative:** Engagements where covert operations or aggressive competition raise the stakes without direct combat.
 - **Cost to Escalate Conflict:** Increasing surveillance, further sabotage, or direct threats that could lead to outright war or personal ruin.
+(Direct Assault)
 - **Cost to Deescalate Conflict:** Exposing vulnerabilities or strategic concessions, such as sharing critical information or ending aggressive actions.
 >
 > - Example from Fiction: